-The Bill provides that the income tax rates that were in effect for taxable years that started after December 31, 2012 and before January 1, 2014 will be extended to all taxable years that start after December 31, 2012.
+The Act provides that the income tax rates that were in effect for taxable years that started after December 31, 2012 and before January 1, 2014 will be extended to all taxable years commencing after December 31, 2012.
 The gradual adjustment is reinstated at 5% of the excess of net taxable income over \$500,000.